LukeHerbstSA/alx-higher_level_programming/0x00-python-hello_world/README.md

-High level programming - python basics - string slicing and manipulation As well as some C interview prep
+High level programming - python basics - string slicing and manipulation, as well as some interview prep